 Affectionately known as "The Bubble" on campus, the Grimshaw-Gudewicz Activity Center

-at North Fields is the hub of the university's highly successful Campus Recreation
+at North Fields is the hub of the university's highly successful Raven Recreation

 program and serves as a recreation area for the entire campus.